 Python Data Class: A Better Way to Store Data

 A Python data class is a regular Python class that has the @dataclass decorator.
 It is specifically created to hold data.
 Since Python version 3.7, Python offers data classes through a built-in module that you can import, called dataclass.
-There are several advantages over regular Python classes which we’ll explore in this article.
-We’ll also look at example code and a couple of common operations you might want to perform with data classes.
+There are several advantages over regular Python classes, which we’ll explore in this article.
+We’ll also look at example code and some common operations you might want to perform with data classes.

 The advantage of using data classes